-The Mockingbird stroller has officially hit the streets, and I’ve spent the last 3 weeks putting it through its paces.
+We put the Mockingbird stroller through its paces to give you the most thorough review possible, and it did not disappoint.
 What makes this stroller stand out?
-For one, it’s a beautiful, high-quality chariot worthy of any mortal spawn.
-And two, it’s being sold direct-to-consumer for $350.
+For one, it’s a beautiful, high-quality chariot that is worthy of any mortal spawn.
+And two, it’s being sold direct-to-consumer for a base price of $450.

 A direct-to-consumer stroller?
-Brillant!
+Brilliant!
 (Or WTF does that mean?)

-The base cost of the Mockingbird stroller is $350, which is a damn steal of a deal.
-Now I know $350 isn’t nothing, and there are plenty of great strollers out there that cost less, but considering the quality of what you’re getting, it’s well worth the cost.
+The base cost of the Mockingbird stroller is $450.
+Now $450 is definitely not nothing, and there are plenty of great strollers out there that cost less, but considering the quality of what you’re getting, it’s well worth the cost.

 What makes the Mockingbird stroller a boss?

 We did not go easy on this puppy.
 From moderate trails to beaches and regular city sidewalks, we put miles on this stroller with very few complaints.
 It’s a great stroller for someone who is moderately active and lives in a city or suburban area with mostly paved sidewalks.
 The suspension is great and handles bumps and curbs as well as anything that isn’t specifically designed for rough dirt paths or excessive terrain.